 1902: Mark Matveyevich Antokolski, the Litvak who became a world class sculptor was buried in St. Petersburg today.
 The train carrying his body from Paris where died made a special stop in his native Wilno before reaching its final destination.

-1903: Wenzel von Plehv is ready to receive Herzl.
-Von Plehv was the Czar’s Minister of the Interior, and like many of his class and nationality, an active anti-Semite.
+1903: Wenzel von Plehv, the Czar’s Minister of the Interior, and like many of his class and nationality, an active anti-Semite, was read ready to see Theodor Herzl today.

 1906: “The court, all chambers united, gave its judgment.
 After a lengthy review of the case it declared unanimously that the whole accusation against Dreyfus had been disproved, and it quashed the judgment of the Rennes court-martial sans renvoi.
 The explanation of the whole case is that Esterhazy and Henry were the real culprits; that they had made a trade of supplying the German government with military documents; and that once the Bordereau was discovered they availed themselves of the anti-Jewish agitation to throw suspicion on Dreyfus” (As reported by Global Security.org)